 Wolverine’s Origin: 10 Facts You Should Know

-‘X-Men Origins: Wolverine’ hits theaters this weekend, and this that in mind, I have prepared ten facts about Wolverine for anyone who might not be up on the history of the X-Men’s resident fighting machine.
-These might not be the facts you NEED to know, but they’re the facts I think you’ll enjoy:
+We’ve prepared ten facts about Wolverine for anyone who might not be up on the history of the X-Men’s resident fighting machine.
+These might not be the facts you NEED to know, but they’re the facts we think you’ll enjoy:

 1. He‘s got history with the Hulk.